Warm-starting outer approximation for parameterized convex MINLP: Theoretical justifications

 By using the same definitions of the subproblems as in Section \ref{sec:background_oa_static} with the only addition that we include the value of the parameter, we get the following definitions. \begin{definition} The notation $\F_\lambda$, (NLP($\hat{y}$, $\lambda$), (NLP-Feas($\hat{y}$, $\lambda$)), $\Omega(\X, \lambda)$ and (MILP$(\X, \lambda)$) refers to the defined sets and subproblems in Section \ref{sec:background_oa_static} for some specific value of $\lambda$. \end{definition}

-Using these definitions, we will develop some properties that are useful for understanding the OA algorithm in this setting and utilize these properties to perform warm-starting.
-Since the main idea of our warm-starting framework is to reuse $\Omega(\X, \lambda)$ for the next $\lambda$ in the sequence we will first develop some properties of this set.
-After that we will consider how these properties affects the convergence of the OA algorithm since we hope to reduce the number of iterations needed for covergence.
+Using these definitions, we will develop some properties that are useful for understanding the OA algorithm in this setting and we use these properties to perform warm-starting.
+Since the main idea of our warm-starting framework is to reuse the set $\Omega(\X, \lambda)$ for the next $\lambda$ in the sequence we will first develop some properties of this set.
+After that we will consider how these properties affect the convergence of the OA algorithm since we hope to reduce the number of iterations needed to converge.